rfshelley/Documentation/getting-started/first-smartapp.rst

 You can also make your SmartApp into a web service, capable of exposing its own REST endpoints.
 You can read about them in the :ref:`smartapp_web_services_guide` guide.

-Fork It!
+Fork it!
 ^^^^^^^^

 SmartThings SmartApps and Device Handlers are now hosted in GitHub.
 Further, the IDE can integrate with GitHub, to provide a seamless developer experience.
 Learn more about it in the :ref:`github_integration` chapter of the :ref:`tools_ide` guide.
 Happy forking!

-Device Handler Development
+Device Handler development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are interested in learning more about Device Handlers, and how to write one, head over to the :ref:`device_type_dev_guide` guide.